We all want our homes and family to be safe. However, we often tend to believe that bad things happen to others but not to us.

 If your home is burglarized, do not hesitate to improve security as soon as possible because there’s a real chance that the same burglar (or another one taking advantage of the same vulnerability of your home) will return.

 If you notice or get notified that there was a failed attempt, you should look for the weak points of your house and reinforce them as soon as you can.
-Pay special attention to sliding doors because in most cases those are very easy to bypass: many of them can be lifted out of their track in no time (you can find a quick guide on how you can improve sliding door security here).
+Pay special attention to sliding doors because in most cases those are very easy to bypass: many of them can be lifted out of their tracks in no time (you can find a quick guide on how you can improve sliding door security here).

 5. How Often Do Burglars Break Windows?

-While it’s true that the second most common points of entry are first-floor windows, most burglars prefer not to smash any glass to get into a house and for good reason: breaking a window is noisy.
+While it’s true that the second most common points of entry are first-floor windows, most burglars prefer not to smash any glass to get into a house, and for good reason: breaking a window is noisy.

 On the other hand, windows often come with poor latches that can be easily compromised.
 Not to mention those cases when a window is left open (it’s more common than you might think).
 Thus, if intruders want to get into a house through a window, they usually have better options than smashing the glass.